 Imagine It’s 2050: Climate over Big Oil

 That path starts this month, with Trudeau and his cabinet rejecting the Teck Frontier mine.
-Instead of continuing to push fossil fuel expansion, they could go all in on a made-in-Canada Green New Deal.
-They could avoid setting Alberta workers up for the worst oil bust of all time, and could pass the most ambitious just transition act that the world has ever seen — something the Liberals promised during the 2019 election campaign.
+Instead of continuing to push fossil fuel expansion, they could go all-in on a made-in-Canada Green New Deal.
+They could avoid setting Alberta workers up for the worst oil bust of all time and could pass the most ambitious just transition act that the world has ever seen — something the Liberals promised during the 2019 election campaign.

 They could put people to work building electric buses and trains, mass-producing renewable energy infrastructure and cleaning up abandoned and derelict oil wells.
-Instead of widening the already enormous gap between the ultra rich and the rest of us, they could create millions of good unionized jobs, expand universal social services and secure a healthier environment in the process.
+Instead of widening the already enormous gap between the ultra-rich and the rest of us, they could create millions of good unionized jobs, expand universal social services and secure a healthier environment in the process.

 Instead of shackling our politics with years of pipeline quagmires, our government could follow through on its promises to respect Indigenous rights and sovereignty.
-Government decisions could bring communities across Canada together to build a world-leading high speed rail network that moves people, not oil.
+Government decisions could bring communities across Canada together to build a world-leading high-speed rail network that moves people, not oil.
 And, when the fires and floods do come — brought on by the climate impacts we’ve already locked in — our government can rise to the challenge.
 By investing in resilient communities, it can ensure that Canada welcomes those impacted by climate change, both inside our borders and beyond, and doesn’t shy away from our global responsibility in the face of this crisis.

-All this can happen, but not if we’re still building dangerous, unnecessary, climate wrecking projects like the Teck Frontier mine.
+All this can happen, but not if we’re still building dangerous, unnecessary, climate-wrecking projects like the Teck Frontier mine.

 When you hear a fire drill, you call the fire department.
 You don’t call on Big Oil to deliver more fuel. — Below2C

 Most industry supporters would have us believe that because Frontier Teck is a reputable and respected mining company and because the Teck proposal has been subjected to a comprehensive regulatory process, it should be approved by the Trudeau government.
 A recent opinion piece in the Edmonton Journal describes the noise surrounding Teck as “disturbingly simplistic”.
-In fact Teck is a very simple decision.
+In fact, Teck is a very simple decision.
 Canada declared a climate emergency last year.
 During a climate crisis, the environment must come first, every time.
 This is not a political decision.
-It a moral one.
+It is a moral one.

 This article was previously published in Below2C